m4rk0la/m4rk0la/README.md

 ## Learning

 🌱 Currently pursuing a degree in Computer Engineering and taking extra courses to enhance my studies towards my goals!
-Gaining experience as an intern at ApexBrasil and as a development analyst at DigitalAnalytics!

 ## Contact